ufo-kit/concert/docs/devel/tutorial.rst

 A formally defined finite state machine is necessary to ensure and reason about correct behaviour.
 Concert provides an implicitly defined, decorator-based state machine.
-The machine can be used to model devices which support hardware state reading but also the ones which don't thanks to the possibility to store the state in the device itself.
+The machine can be used to model devices which support hardware state reading but also the ones which don't, thanks to the possibility to store the state in the device itself.
 To use the state machine you need to declare a :class:`.State` object in the base device class and apply the :func:`.check` decorator on each method that changes the state of a device.
 If you are